banadiga/docker-cdn/README.md

 ```

 You can access your website using the following URL pattern http://machine-ip/web.
 Repeat the same step with different SERVERNAME params to create more nodes.

+## License

+The code and content of the cheat sheet is release under [Creative Commons](https://creativecommons.org/licenses/by/3.0/).